Kehrlann/spring-security-architecture-workshop/2-first-filter/README.md

 which is helpful reference material, but for once I recommend you follow what's in this README instead.

-Jakarta.
+Jakarta is a very low-level API, we will prefer using Spring whenever possible.
 The basic Filter class for Spring is called [GenericFilterBean](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/filter/GenericFilterBean.html), in the words found in the JavaDoc above: